KanoHase/AVPGenerator/README.md

 3) Run `python WGANgp_main.py` or `zsh main.sh`to train WGAN with Gradient Penalty to produce valid gene sequences.

-3) Run `python evaluate.py` to evaluate the generated sequences.
+4) Run `python evaluate.py` to evaluate the generated sequences.

+5) After deciding which the optimal mode, run `python pairwise.py` to do pairwise alignment.

 ## Note
 - Data alteration